PRX/corporate.prx.org/CONTRIBUTING.md

 ## Custom Types

 Custom types (also called [custom post types](https://developers.squarespace.com/custom-post-types/), and not to be confused with _custom collections_) allow you to define data classes.
-These posts (it can helpful to think of them as objects) can be added to a collection (custom or otherwise).
+These posts (it can helpful to think of them as objects, but I'll call them posts) can be added to a collection (custom or otherwise).

 An example of a native post type is `text`, which is what Squarespace uses for its blogging feature.
 An example of a custom type we have defined is `prxPerson`, which we use for the staff list.